aahmed-se/pulsar-wiki/PIP-7:-Pulsar-Failure-domain-and-Anti-affinity-namespaces.md

 [Figure 1: anti-affinity namespace distribution across failure domains]

 ### Admin api:
+An anti-affinity group will be a unique identifier that groups all the namespaces that have anti-affinity to each other.
+Namespaces with the same anti-affinity group are considered as anti-affinity namespaces.

+An anti-affinity group is created automatically when the first namespace is assigned to the group.

+Each namespace can belong to only one anti-affinity group.
+If a namespace with an existing anti-affinity assignment is  assigned to another anti-affinity group, the original assignment will be dropped.

 (1) Assign a namespace to an  anti-affinity group:  It sets anti-affinity group name for a namespace.
 ```
 $ pulsar-admin namespaces set-anti-affinity-group <namespace> --group <group-name>